Alexaanaax/Alexaanaax/README.md

 ## About me

 I am a web developer with basic knowledge of TypeScript, React and Node.js.
-I am especially interested in participating in team projects, learning and solving complex problems.
+I am especially interested in participating in team projects, learning and solving complex bugs.

 <div style="margin-bottom: 20px">
 <div align="center">